merely-useful/r-rse/r-rse/course-design.md

     - Is adequately structured to make package management and maintanence easier (e.g. with Issue Templates, Project Boards, Labels, contributing guidelines)

+Comment from cwickham:

+This is great!
+I love the targeted nature.

+Just to clarify, this intentionally leaves out the actual code content or structure of code, right?
+I'm thinking things like designing function APIs (e.g. like things in Tidyverse design guide), using OO (e.g. why would you use S3 etc.)...

+I.e. we don't care what your code is, we care about making it available, easily to maintain, and easy for others to contribute to.

 - **Teaching/learning activities**:
     - In class portion:
         - Some lectures for those material that aren't coding heavily